 Where can I see your books in person?

 We attend several homeschool conventions during the year.
-Here is our 2020 convention schedule:
+Here is our 2021 convention schedule so far:

 How are articulated puppets (paper dolls) different from regular paper dolls?

 Articulated puppets (paper dolls) are made of two or more movable sections that are attached with a fastener.
 The joints are at the elbows and knees, and may also be placed at the head or hip joints.
 They do not have attachable paper clothes, but are already colored or may be colored before assembly.
 After assembly, the puppet’s arms and legs move freely.

 Regular paper dolls are figures of thin card stock, with separate paper clothes, held onto the dolls with folding tabs.
 The clothes can be added or removed.
 Regular paper dolls do not move at the joints.